United Kingdom by-election records: Longest period without an opposition gain

+The Labour Party, in its period in opposition starting in 2010, did not register a gain for over nine years, between the 2012 Corby by-election and the 2022 Wakefield by-election.
+In this period, the Conservative government lost three seats in by-elections where the former Conservative incumbent stood for a different party (2014 Clacton by-election and 2014 Rochester and Strood by-election, both lost to UKIP) or as an independent (2016 Richmond Park by-election, lost to the Liberal Democrats).
+Their first loss in a by-election without a sitting incumbent was to the Liberal Democrats at the 2019 Brecon and Radnorshire by-election.

 Apart from the brief parliaments of 1910, 1950-1 and 1974, the parliaments of 1951-5 and 1997-2001 are the only occasions when the Government did not lose a by-election.

 Most by-elections in one day

 The largest number of by-elections held on a single day occurred on 23 January 1986 when 15 simultaneous contests were held in Northern Ireland.
 The elections had been engineered by the incumbent Unionist parties as a protest against the Anglo-Irish Agreement of 1985.
 They intended the results to be interpreted as a referendum on the treaty.
 The elections were boycotted by the main Nationalist parties except in four seats where they had a reasonable prospect of victory.
 In the event, the Social Democratic and Labour Party gained one seat, Newry and Armagh, from the Ulster Unionist Party.

 Apart from the above example, it is common for UK mainland parties to schedule several by-elections on the same day.
 Motivations include attempting to divide opponents' resources and getting bad news (expected losses) out of the way.
 Since 1945, the largest number of simultaneous mainland by-elections has been 6, held on 16 November 1960.
 On four occasions, 5 by-elections have been held on the same day, most recently on 9 June 1994.
 Groupings of two or three are very common.

 Before November 2012, the last day on which three by-elections had been held was 23 November 2000.
 In November 2012 there were two such groupings of three (15 November and 29 November).
 The last time there were six by-elections in one calendar month was in June 1994.